dreamcatcher-tech/network/Inbox/2025-05-18 1954 widget comms protocol.md

 so a standard format for scope, and some freeform json for anything else that might be asked for - like state.

 So the privy widget would send up typed messages with payloads
-1. state / custom data objects
+1. state / custom data objects (seems not needed generally)
-2. context which lists selection order and names primary selection by integer
+2. context selection which lists selection order and names primary selection by integer
-3. navigateTo
+3. context access requests
+4. navigateTo - send to another widget with another scope, diff, context selection
-4. artifact
+5. artifact

 it would receive down:
 1. show - sends down the scope to present on screen
-2. diff - an array
+2. diff - an array of other scopes for comparison - not required to handle this
+3. selection - passes down selection from on top.

 State is a side channel where widgets can be made to communicate with each other.
 A prime example is when privy needs to pass back the login information that it has.
 It would send it to the parent using a state transfer.
 But this might not be within scope for the comms system, although I guess it might as well be.